 Ceres has been working since 2021 towards the achievement of a decarbonized society.
-To this end, we have launched our Moppy point site, as well as purchased Green Power Certificates to offset 100% of the CO2 emissions generated by our electricity use (e.g., power used by our offices and servers used for web services) to become carbon neutral.
+To this end, we offset 100% of the CO2 emissions associated with electricity used in our offices using the J-Credit Scheme.

 At the January 22, 2021 Board of Directors meeting, it was decided that 100% of CO2 emissions from the electricity used in group businesses would be offset and made carbon neutral starting from fiscal year 2021.
 In addition, the company became a member of the Japan Climate Leaders' Partnership (JCLP) and Renewable Energy Pledge 100 RE Action.